 The water rushed through my fingers as my goggles fogged with condensation.
 I was at the local aquatic center center racing the older gentleman next to me.
 Except he didn’t know we were racing.
 He was clueless to our competition.
 But there was no way I could let him win.

-I had skipped breakfast that morning due to being busy and rushed, and the guilt and the old familiar high was hitting me all at once.
+I’d skipped breakfast that morning due to being busy and rushed.
+And the guilt and the old familiar high was hitting me all at once.
 I was timing myself and thinking, I must swim X amount of minutes or I did not exercise at all.
 One more lap, one more flip turn, one more…

 I stopped and ripped the goggles off of my face.
 A familiar sinking of my stomach shook my wise mind back into being.

 What had I done?
 I meant to have a relaxing swim, yet once again, I skipped a meal and pretended to be Michael Phelps in the water.
 I had slipped in my disorder.

 You see, I am recovering from anorexia with purging tendencies.
 Exercise was my drug of choice.
 I had abstained from running for over a year.
 So when the opportunity arose for me to have a leisurely swim in the lap pool, I thought, “What harm could it do?
 I am not running!”